Manromen/RGPUtils/README.md

 RGP-Log
 =======
-A Singleton Log Class to use for coordinated multithreaded logging (output or logfile)
+A Singleton Log Class to use for coordinated multithreaded logging (output or logfile).

 Installation
 =======